 Deviations from the procedures in this Code shall not invalidate a proceeding or decision, except where such deviation has clearly resulted in substantial prejudice to an accused student.
 Student conduct procedures are consistent with basic principles of fairness and procedural due process, which includes the right to notice of alleged charges and a meaningful opportunity to be heard before an impartial decision-maker.

 The University uses the preponderance of evidence standard in determining whether sanctions are appropriate.
-A student will be found responsible for an alleged violation if the relevant evidence shows that, more likely than not, the violation occurred.
+A student will be found responsible for an alleged violation if the relevant evidence shows that, more likely than not, the violation was committed by the student.
+Students are presumed “not responsible” unless the preponderance of the evidence shows otherwise.

 Any sanctions will be proportionate to the severity of the violation and the student’s cumulative conduct history.